lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-sql-server-agent-extension.md

 Set-AzureVMSqlServerExtension [-VM] <IPersistentVM> [[-Version] <string>] [-AutoBackupSettings <AutoBackupSettings>] [-AutoPatchingSetttings <AutoPatchingSetttings>] [-Confirm] [-WhatIf] [<CommonParameters>]

-> [AZURE.NOTE] Omitting the –Version parameter is recommended.
+> [AZURE.NOTE] Omitting the -Version parameter is recommended.
 Without it, the default is the latest version of the extension.

 ### Example
-	Get-AzureVM –ServiceName serviceName –Name vmName | Set-AzureVMSqlServerExtension –AutoBackupSettings $abs | Update-AzureVM**
+	Get-AzureVM -ServiceName serviceName -Name vmName | Set-AzureVMSqlServerExtension -AutoBackupSettings $abs | Update-AzureVM**

 ## Check the status of the extension
 If you want to check the status of this extension and the services associated with it, you can use either portal.
 In the details of your existing VM, find **Extensions** under **Settings**.

 You can also use the following Azure Powershell cmdlet.